subhk/FeastKit.jl/docs/matrix_free_interface.md

-# Matrix-Free Feast Interface
+# Matrix-Free FeastKit Interface

-The matrix-free interface allows you to use Feast without explicitly storing matrices, making it ideal for large-scale problems where memory is limited or when matrices are too expensive to construct.
+The matrix-free interface allows you to use FeastKit without explicitly storing matrices, making it ideal for large-scale problems where memory is limited or when matrices are too expensive to construct.

 ## Overview